 This graph is about the United States only, by the way.
 If we look at a worldwide trend, well…

 We can see a noticeable growth signaling that QR codes maybe are finally here to stay.
-But beyond the pandemic, what does this resurrection means, and why this technology became part of our daily life?
+But beyond the pandemic, what does this resurrection means, and why has this technology becomes part of our daily life?

 A story of highs and lows